wooriapt/jekyll-now/_posts/2018-07-12-Whitelist is open In preparation.md

 During the whitelisting, CUBE ON Tokens used three main aspects to determine the scores of interested crowdsale participants.

-      a.
-Timestamp of Telegram join.
+      -Timestamp of Telegram join.
-      b.
-Your understanding of the product.
+      -Your understanding of the product.
-      c.
-Your contribution to the project
+      -Your contribution to the project

 cube on also explained their system in a blog article.